Mathematics, Civics and Sciences Charter School

-The Mathematics, Civics and Sciences Charter School (MCSCS) is a charter school serving students in grades 1–12 in Philadelphia, Pennsylvania, United States.
-Founded in 1999, the school is located in the Center City neighborhood and had a 100% graduation rate in 2015–2016.
+The Mathematics, Civics and Sciences Charter School (MCSCS) was a charter school serving students in grades 1–12 in Philadelphia, Pennsylvania, United States.
+Founded in 1999, the school was located in the Center City neighborhood and had a 100% graduation rate in 2015–2016.

 History

 The Mathematics, Civics and Sciences Charter School (MCSCS) was established in 1999 in Philadelphia, Pennsylvania.
 Initially, the school opened its doors to over 720 students, serving grades 1 through 12.
 MCSCS began with an emphasis on mathematics, civics, and sciences.
 Over the course of four years, the school gradually expanded, adding one grade level each year until it fully encompassed all grades from 1st through 12th.

 Governance

-The school is led by a chief administrative officer and a principal.
-A six-member board of trustees meets with the CAO and principal regularly.
+The school was led by a chief administrative officer and a principal.
+A six-member board of trustees met with the CAO and principal regularly.

 Curriculum

-The school uses a back-to-basics curriculum.
-Students in grades 5 through 12 are required to select a school-to-college course of study; current selections are Law, Medical, Education, Computer Science, and Accounting.
+The school used a back-to-basics curriculum.
+Students in grades 5 through 12 were required to select a school-to-college course of study, including law, medical, education, computer science, and accounting.

-As of 2015, the school offers AP courses.
+As of 2015, the school offered AP courses.